rv-rmcgavin/fe-mentor-tip-calculator/README-template.md

 - Update styled components to use the DefaultTheme interface.
 - Style it for Desktop.
 - Tweak vertical spacing between elements.
+- Add icons to the inputs
+  - Used a psuedo element on the label, url encoded the svg, and put it on a `background-image` property.
+  - I got to use my [alfred-svg](https://github.com/rickMcGavin/alfred-svg) workflow.
+It's been ages since I used that.
+- Set up the correct active states styling.

 Things Left:
-- Set up the correct active states styling.
-- Add icons to the inputs
 - Add ability to disable reset button
 - Set up [eslint airbnb eslint config](https://www.npmjs.com/package/eslint-config-airbnb-typescript)
 ### Built with